zxypro1/OfflineCodePractice/MODIFY-PROBLEMS-GUIDE.md

-# How to Add/Modify Problems in Offline Mode 📝
+# Problem Database Modification Guide

-This guide explains how to add your own problems or modify existing ones in the built application without needing to rebuild or have internet access.
+This guide explains how to add or modify problems in the application without rebuilding or requiring internet access.

-## 🎯 Quick Overview
+## Overview

-The application is designed to allow users to modify the problem database even in offline environments like airplanes, remote locations, or secure networks.
-All problem data is stored in a single JSON file that you can edit directly.
+The application supports modifying the problem database in offline environments such as flights, remote locations, or secure networks.
+All problem data is stored in a single JSON file that can be edited directly.

-## 📍 Problem File Location
+## Problem File Location

-After building the application, the problem database is located at:
+After building or installing the application, the problem database is located at:

 ```
 your-app-folder/public/problems.json